 Change of Name

-Notification of a change of name must be made in writing to Capita Asset Services at the address on the Investor Contacts page.
-The notification should include full details of your old and new name and your investor code (IVC, which you will find on your share certificate, dividend vouchers or any correspondence you have received from Capita).
+Notification of a change of name must be made in writing to Link Asset Services at the address on the Investor Contacts page.
+The notification should include full details of your old and new name and your investor code (IVC, which you will find on your share certificate, dividend vouchers or any correspondence you have received from Link).

 You should also enclose the following: